QuocHieu59/VAEN/README.md

 # VAEN

 A deep generative neural network based approach to impute drug response

 --main
-    Code and results for different preprocessing methods and VAE
+Code train VAE

 --DATA
 Data required to run all codes, including the downloaded data for CCLE, GDSC, and TCGA

 --Figure
 Code to reproduce all figures

 --result
-    VAE results for RANK+Sigmoid
+VAE results folder

 --result.EN
 VAEN results for CCLE (dr.CCLE) and GDSC (dr.GDSC).
 These are the imputed drug response for CCLE (cell lines), GDSC (cell lines), and TCGA (cancer samples).

---MC3
-    TCGA mutation data.

 --code
 Other supporting code
+01.01.CCLE.EN_GLM + nested_EN: for train VAEN
+unfactor: for produce figures

+--notebook
+run code in kaggle